titusz/backtrack/README.md

 *"Dude, we have to record that..."*

-By the time you have set up the recording gear the tune hase vanished to where it came from.
-Not any more...
+By the time you have set up the recording gear the tune has vanished to where it came from.

+**Not any more... ;.)**